Wild Cat

 Wild Cat is a 70’ x 22’ power catamaran custom made in 2000 for surf charters in the Mentawai Islands.
 She was built with an emphasis on speed, stability, safety and comfort.
 As a result the boat is fast, light and strong with a large canopied deck out front to protect travelers from the intense tropical sun.

-Wild Cat has two indoor heads with salt and fresh water showers plus two freshwater showers on the stern swim steps.
+Wild Cat has one indoor shower and two outdoor showers.
 All ten sleeping berths are air-conditioned, the floors are carpeted, and there are views from every berth with plenty of space in the twin hulls.

 Wild Cat features a custom surf rack that holds up to 30 boards out of the sun along with plenty of storage for diving and fishing equipment.